 Frequently Asked Questions

-Har Shalom Preschool and Kindergarten was founded in 1997 in the corner of the sanctuary.
+Har Shalom Preschool was founded in 1997 in the corner of the sanctuary.
 Our first class began with seven children using homemade materials.
 Little by little, we purchased equipment and, in 2009, a modular building was constructed to expand the Preschool.
 Today, our well-established school has two large fully-equipped classrooms serving over 30 families.

 Absolutely not.
 We are proud to offer a welcoming and diverse space.
 Our Jewish, Interfaith, and non-Jewish families create a valuable and nourishing environment for a joyful sharing of culture and an appreciation for each other.